hanami/guides-v2/docs/application-architecture/providers.md

 # Providers

-Providers are a way to register components with your containers, outside of the automatic registration mechanism detailed in [containers and dependencies](/docs/application-architecture/containers).
+Providers are a way to register components with your containers, outside of the automatic registration mechanism detailed in [containers and components](/docs/application-architecture/containers).

 Providers are useful when:

+- you want to register a specific instance of an object as a component, and have that very same instance be available as a dependency
 - you need to set up a dependency that requires non-trivial configuration (often a third party library, or some library-like code in your `lib` directory)
 - you want to take advantage of provider lifecycle methods (prepare, start and stop)
-- you want to share a component across both your app container and the containers of all your [slices](/docs/application-architecture/slices).

-App-level providers should be placed in the `config/providers` directory.
-Slices can have their own providers also, placed in `slices/my_slice/providers`.

-Here's an example provider for that registers an email client in the app container, using an imagined third-party Acme Email service.
+Providers should be placed in the `config/providers` directory.
+Here's an example provider for that registers a client for an imagined third-party Acme Email delivery service.

 ```ruby title="config/providers/email_client.rb"
 # frozen_string_literal: true